teamhanko/passkeys-next-auth-starter/README.md

-# Integrating Passkey Authentication in a Next.js App using NextAuth
+# Integrating Passkey Authentication in a Next.js App using NextAuth and Hanko Passkey API

-This repository demonstrates how to add passkey login functionality to your Next.js app using the Hanko Passkey API.
+This repository demonstrates how to add passkey login functionality to your Next.js app using NextAuth and Hanko Passkey API.
 Passkey authentication is a secure and user-friendly alternative to traditional password-based authentication, providing a seamless login experience for users.

 ![Passkey demo](/passkey.gif)